jejacks0n/teaspoon/README.md

 });
 ```

-You can also check out the examples of a [Mocha Spec](https://github.com/modeset/teaspoon/wiki/Using-Mocha), a [QUnit Test](https://github.com/modeset/teaspoon/wiki/Using-QUnit).
+You can also check out the examples of a [Mocha Spec](https://github.com/modeset/teaspoon/wiki/Using-Mocha), and a [QUnit Test](https://github.com/modeset/teaspoon/wiki/Using-QUnit).

 ### Pending Specs

-Every test framework is different, and we've tried to simplify some of those differences.

-Jasmine lacks the concept pending specs, while Mocha provides several ways to define a pending spec.
-QUnit doesn't support the concept of pending.
+Every test framework is different, but we've tried to normalize some of those differences.
+For instance, Jasmine (before 2.0.0) lacked the concept pending (which we added), while Mocha provides several ways to achieve this.

-We thought it would be worth defining what is standard between the two frameworks.
+It's complicated, so it's worth defining what is standard between the two frameworks and different versions.
+QUnit doesn't support the concept of pending at all, so that's not covered.

-To mark a spec as pending you can either not provide a function as the second argument to the `it` call, or you can use `xit` and `xdescribe`.
+To mark a spec as pending in both Mocha and Jasmine (v1 and v2), you can either not provide a function as the second argument to the `it` call, or you can use `xit` and `xdescribe`.
+Noting that in Jasmine, `xdescribe` doesn't report the contained specs at all.

 ```javascript
 describe("My great feature", function() {